zowe/workshop-user-browser-app/README.md

 ```

-At this point, the App should build successfully and upon reloading the Zoe page in your browser, you should see that if you open the Starter App (App with the green S), that clicking the "Find Users from Lookup Directory" button should open up the User Browser App with a smaller, filtered list of employees rather than the unfiltered list we see if opening the App manually.
+At this point, the App should build successfully and upon reloading the Zowe page in your browser, you should see that if you open the Starter App (App with the green S), that clicking the "Find Users from Lookup Directory" button should open up the User Browser App with a smaller, filtered list of employees rather than the unfiltered list we see if opening the App manually.
 We can also see that once this App has been opened, the Starter App's button, "Filter Results to Those Nearby", becomes enabled and we can click that to see the open User Browser App's listing become filtered even more, this time using the browsers [Geolocation API](https://developer.mozilla.org/en-US/docs/Web/API/Geolocation/Using_geolocation) to instruct the User Browser App to filter to those employees who are closest to you!

 ### Calling back to the Starter App